vegaprotocol/documentation/docs/concepts/accounts.md

 ### Reward accounts
 Trading rewards are funded by community members that want to incentivise certain types of market activities.

-Reward accounts can exist for each reward metric, per asset, and they come to exist when they are funded.
-The assets leave each account based on the reward transfer strategy that the funder(s) defined when they set up the rewards transfer.
+Reward accounts can exist for each combination of reward metric, asset, and market, and they come to exist when they are funded by reward account transfers, which occur at the end of each epoch.
+The amount of assets entering each reward account depend on the amount transferred and the reward transfer strategy that the funder(s) defined when they set up the rewards transfer.

 :::info Read more
 [Trading rewards](./trading-framework/fees-rewards#trading-rewards)